-Just a few months ago, entrepreneur Jenene Crossan lay on the floor of her bathroom, contemplating suicide.
-Everything was laid out that she needed to end her life.
+Just a few months ago, entrepreneur Jenene Crossan lay on the floor of her bathroom in crisis.

 “My navigation was broken, and I didn’t know if I wanted to fix it anymore.
 I was tired of fixing it.
 The world just seemed to be, at that moment, a bad, sad, unhappy, unjust, disappointing place to be.
 I’d seen what was on the menu of life, and I didn’t want to order off it any longer,” she wrote in a no-holds-barred blog post last week, which soon went viral.

 In a Raw and Real interview with NBR publisher Todd Scott, recorded just days after her post, she opens up about the events that lead to that point – plus her subsequent efforts to take control of her life, and for the first time, have a life, as she approaches 40.

 Crossan grew up on Auckland’s North Shore, the youngest of seven children in a blended family.

 Did being the youngest in a large family leave her feeling she had something to prove?

 “I paid someone a lot of money to help me figure that out; you’re bang on the money,” she says.